What’s the best community engagement platform for associations and member-based organizations?

 Unique Feature: Higher Logic’s mentor matching is an awesome feature.
 It facilitates members signing up for and being matched in the program and also has additional gamification features that help your members stay engaged.

 Discourse is an open-sourced community engagement platform that’s popular among associations.
-Discourse focuses on safe and healthy online communities so you can expect a lot of the moderation tools to be more robust than competitors.
+The tool focuses on safe and healthy online communities so you can expect a lot of the moderation tools to be more robust than competitors.

 You can even see Discourse in action on their user’s forum.
 The forum is a popular place for users to discuss their ideas and platform problems.
 It’s also a great place for you to get some insight into what a member might see!